DmitriiKumancev/low-level-design-systems/README.md

 ## Elevator System

-The second project in this repository is an Elevator System.
+The first project in this repository is an Elevator System.
 This system simulates an elevator control system in a multi-floor building.
 It demonstrates:

 - Multi-Elevator Management: Manages multiple elevators within a single building.
 - Request Handling: Processes floor requests and assigns the most suitable elevator based on proximity and current direction.